Skip to the main content

 • Minimum Education 5 years post-secondary

-The minimum education requirement to practice as a registered dietitian is a 4-year bachelor of science degree in foods and nutrition followed by a 1-year internship, both approved by the College of Dietitians of Alberta.
+The minimum education requirement to practice as a registered dietitian is a 4-year bachelor of science degree in foods and nutrition followed by a 1-year internship.
+Both programs must be approved by the College of Dietitians of Alberta.

-In Alberta, the University of Alberta’s Dietetics Specialization program is the only approved and accredited program.
-Applicants compete to enter the Dietetics Specialization program following a pre-professional year.
-Internship is a professional placement or practicum.
-It takes place at approved sites across Alberta during a student’s second, third and fourth year of specialization.
+In Alberta, the University of Alberta’s Dietetics Specialization program is the only program approved and accredited to train dietitians.
+Applicants compete to enter the program following a pre-professional year.
+Internship is a professional placement or practicum where students are mentored by registered dietitians.
+Internships take place at approved sites across Alberta during a student’s third and fourth years of specialization.

 Required Education